Desktop Integration

 For Linux desktop integration, F3D rely on mime types files as defined by the XDG standard, .thumbnailer file as specified here and .desktop file as specified here.
 Many file managers use this mechanism, including nautilus, thunar, pcmanfm and caja.

-The simplest way to obtain desktop integration on linux is to use a package for your distribution, or the .deb binary release package we provide if compatible with your distribution.
+The simplest way to obtain desktop integration on Linux is to use a package for your distribution, or the .deb binary release package we provide if compatible with your distribution.
 In other cases, the binary release archive can be used like this:

 1. Make sure ~/.local/bin is part of your PATH